Wu Zetian, the only female emperor in Chinese history, has been a figure of fascination and controversy for over a millennium.

 Her use of ruthless tactics and manipulation to gain and maintain power alienated many within the imperial court, and she faced several rebellions and uprisings during her reign.

-Wu Zetian's reign was brought to an end with a coup d'etat of 705 CE.
+Wu Zetian's reign was brought to an end with a coup d'etat in 705 CE.
 In February of that year, a group of officials led by Zhang Jianzhi and Cui Xuanwei staged a palace coup against Wu Zetian and her favorites.

 The rebels killed the Zhang brothers and their allies and forced Wu Zetian to abdicate in favor of her son Li Xian (Emperor Zhongzong), who had been deposed by her in 684 CE.
+He restored the Tang Dynasty.

 Wu Zetian had no choice but to accept the coup, as she had lost the support of most of her ministers, generals, and family members.

 She died later that year in December, at the age of 81.
+She was buried with Emperor Gaozong in the Qianling Mausoleum, where her tombstone was deliberately left blank—likely as a statement about her controversial rule.

 Her legacy is a subject of ongoing debate among historians and scholars, with some viewing her as a capable and innovative leader who helped to strengthen China's position on the world stage, while others see her as a ruthless and manipulative ruler who used any means necessary to achieve her goals.

-Copyright © History Skills 2014-2024.
+Copyright © History Skills 2014-2025.

 Contact via email